 (a) Pursuant to 63A-3-502(4)(g)(i), the costs of collection shall be charged on all accounts referred for collection and the cost shall be calculated based on the dollars collected times the rate authorized by the legislature.
 The cost of collection shall be paid first from each payment.

 (b) The Penalty shall be calculated as a percent of the receivable balance referred for collection.
-A percent of each payment shall be applied to the outstanding penalty until the penalty is paid in full.
-The penalty payment shall be calculated based on the authorized penalty percent set annually by the legislature, times the received payment amount.
+Two percent of each payment shall be applied to the outstanding penalty until the penalty is paid in full.
+The penalty payment shall be calculated up to the authorized penalty percent set annually by the legislature, times the received payment amount.
 The calculated penalty amount shall be paid after the costs of collection are determined and paid.

-(d) Each payment received on trust receivables shall be applied to the following items in the priority listed until the payment is fully disbursed: 1st - cost of collection, 2nd - penalty, 3rd - the trust receivable balance, and 4th - the accrued postjudgment interest.
+(d) Each payment received on trust receivables shall be applied to the following items in the priority listed until the payment is fully disbursed: 1st - cost of collection, 2nd - 2% penalty, 3rd - the trust receivable balance up to the total amount of the receivable, and 4th - the accrued postjudgment interest.

-State agencies shall follow the statewide Accounting Policies and Procedures outlined in FIACCT 06-01.14 and 06-02.04, available from the state Division of Finance.
+State agencies shall follow the statewide Accounting Policies and Procedures outlined in FIACCT 06-01.14 and 06-02.04, available from the state Division of Finance at finance.utah.gov.